TobikoData/sqlmesh/docs/concepts/snapshots.md

 ## Fingerprints

 Snapshots have unique fingerprints that are derived from their models.
-SQLMesh use these fingerprints to determine when existing tables can be reused or whether a backfill is needed because a model's query has changed.
+SQLMesh uses these fingerprints to determine when existing tables can be reused or whether a backfill is needed as a model's query has changed.
 Because SQLMesh can understand SQL with SQLGlot, it can generate fingerprints in more sophisticated ways where superficial changes to a model, such as applying formatting to its query, will not return a new fingerprint since nothing was meaningfully changed.